More Medications Facts

 • low potential for clinically significant drug interactions

-• superior to the SSRIs (citalopram, fluoxetine, paroxetine, sertraline) in efficacy (particularly in severe depression) 4, 10
+• superior to other SSRIs in severe depression 4, 10

 • fewer discontinuation symptoms than with paroxetine and venlafaxine 8